 Contractor Staff Changes

 For any expected Infrastructure Key Staff changes, the Contractor will provide a 30-calendar Day notice to the Consortium Executive Director regarding the change and plans for transition.
-The Infrastructure Contractor will provide a resume with proof of experience that meets or exceeds the mandatory qualifications as defined in this RFP, and two references for any recommended replacement Key Staff.
+The Infrastructure Contractor will provide at least two resumes with proof of experience that meets or exceeds the mandatory qualifications as defined in this RFP, and two references for any recommended replacement Key Staff.
 The Consortium reserves the right to require face-to-face or video interviews of all proposed replacement Key Staff.
 The Consortium reserves the right to accept or reject any proposed Key Staff.

 For any unexpected Key Staff changes, the Contractor will provide the Consortium Executive Director a written notification within three business days of knowledge and required Key Staff action.
 Within seven (7) calendar days of providing such written notice, the Contractor will provide the Consortium Executive Director with plans for transition.
 All provisions in the preceding paragraph also apply to unexpected Key Staff changes, except for the 30-Day notice.